Panic Attack Recovery

 Ensure that your room is quite dark because too much light can be very problematic for sleep.
 If light is a problem then you might consider investing in a slumber mask which helps to block out light.

 Ensure you do not have too much noise in your room.
-If noise is an unavoidable problem (as it is for many folks in busy areas) then consider getting a white noise machine or small fan that runs in the background.
+If noise is an unavoidable problem (as it is for many folks in busy areas).
+Perhaps consider getting a white noise machine or small fan that runs in the background.
 You can adjust to this consistent background noise while these things help block out other external noises.

 Also ensure that your room is not too hot.
 A cool temperature is best for sleeping.